Rishabh0262/spring-boot-blog-app/Readme.md

       }
 ---

-## Creating custom expecptions
+## Creating custom exceptions
-before creating REST-API for our Post-resource, we will create custom expecptions
+before creating REST-API for our Post-resource, we will create custom exceptions

 ### ResourceNotFoundException